Club Standards and Procedures Pacific Desert Lines First DCC Operating Session Video (its a large file)

-SDSoNS Active Roster Membership Applications Western Prototype Modelers and Railfans Meet Proto Type Photo's Phone Video's, New 10-22-2013 Article on a trip to the Carrizo Gorge by Chris Gurnzler More pictures of the Gorge by Chris Gurnzler New Video of the Layout and members equipment 2 Railroading and Modeling links of interest !
-Installing LokSound Decoders by Jim Bence Club Visitors Movies
+SDSoNS Active Roster Membership Applications Western Prototype Modelers and Railfans Meet Proto Type Photo's Phone Video's, New 10-22-2013 Article on a trip to the Carrizo Gorge by Chris Gurnzler More pictures of the Gorge by Chris Gurnzler New Video of the Layout and members equipment 2 Railroading and Modeling links of interest Installing LokSound Decoders by Jim Bence New Videos 2018

-New Loads Friday Nights at the Club.
-What's going on around the layout!
+New Loads Friday Nights at the Club Something New

 The San Diego Society of N Scale (SDSoNS) is located in the San Diego Model Railroad Museum at Balboa Park, San Diego, California.
 The road name for the layout is Pacific Desert Lines (PDL); road colors: maroon and gray.
 It is a volunteer organization with about 30 active members who spend their Friday evenings enjoying scale model railroading.
 The layout occupies an 85 by 16 foot area in the basement of the Casa del Prado building.

 Membership for SDSoNS is open for all to join!